BR49/BR49/README.md

 ### Hi there 👋

-👔 Just finished the AiCore career program.
+👔 Data Scientist at AiCore.

 📚 Graduated from the Queen Mary University Of London with an Master's in Artificial Intelligence.